Completing Your Application

 Liability: All vendors must maintain their own personal insurance for fire, property damage, personal liability, inventory and equipment.
 HR assumes no responsibility.

 Dogs: We regret that a few irresponsible pet owners have forced us to bar dogs from vendor booths on site (during and after hours).
 THERE WILL BE NO DOGS ON SITE.
+Only a service animal will be allowed.
+A service animal is required to be housebroken and under control of the owner at all times, per CFR.35.136.
+California law, like Federal law, does not require that emotional support animals be allowed in public places.
 We apologize for any inconvenience this causes, however no exceptions will be made.
 Dogs left in the camping area must be tied and provided with food, water, and shade.
 Animal Control will be notified of any dogs running loose or without appropriate care.
 This includes setup and teardown.

 Booth, Display and Costuming Criteria

 Your booth structure, signage and displays are an integral part of the “stage” for the Festival; therefore every effort should be made to camouflage modern materials.
 Because prefabricated shade covers have become the standard for many outdoor events, special criteria are listed below.
 We encourage vendors to request our Booth and Signage Design tips for help in transforming your Big 5 picnic canopy into an appropriate period pavilion.
 In general, plastic and metal must not be seen.